Lake Pueblo State Park

 Group Activities

-A Special Activity Agreement permit may be required if you want to do an unusual activity or hold an organized group activity other than a picnic or camping trip.
+A Commercial Use Permit may be required if you want to do an unusual activity or hold an organized group event other than a picnic or camping trip.

-Past examples of activities that required a Special Activity Agreement include running, swimming and biking events; weddings; open water baptisms; school or other organized groups; fishing tournaments; and group skill training.
+Past examples of activities that required a Commercial Use Permit include: running, swimming and biking events, weddings, open water baptisms, school or other organized groups, fishing tournaments and group skill training.

-If you have an event in mind or if you are unsure if your event is suitable for Lake Pueblo, please contact the park by email at [email protected] with details and dates about your event, and we will let you know if you need of a Special Activity Agreement.
+If you have an event in mind or if you are unsure if your event is suitable for Lake Pueblo, please contact the park by email at [email protected] with details and dates about your event, and we will let you know if you need of a Commercial Use Permit.

-Please submit your application at least 45 days ahead of the date of your event or activity to see if you need to complete a Special Activity Agreement.
-A non-refundable $30 processing fee is required with each application.
+Please submit your permit application at least 90 days ahead of the date of your event or activity.
+A non-refundable $50 processing fee is required with each application.
 Email your completed application to [email protected].